Diego Velázquez, portrait of Juan de Pareja, 1650

 Color mixtures can easily become “dirty” looking.
-I believe that this is not caused by the use of black itself in color mixing but because of the relatively large pigment particle size of both Ivory Black and Mars Black.
+I believe that this is not caused by the use of black itself in colour mixing but because of the relatively large pigment particle size of both Ivory Black and Mars Black.

 Chromatic Black solves this problem since it is made from modern organic pigments that are both tiny in size and transparent.
-Colors are grayed without being made to look “dirty.”
+Colours are greyed without being made to look “dirty.”
 This also points to a limitation of Chromatic Black: while it is a fabulous mixing black it is not as good as Ivory or Mars or Black Spinel when a true black is needed in a painting.”

 Gamblin Technical notes on Chromatic Black

 Chromatic Black paint recipes

-Start by mixing in equal proportions, but be sure to also try mixes that aren’t equal, so you’ve a ‘black’ that leans towards a colour.
-You’ll see in the video below the colour bias they can give depending on the mix of colours
+Start by mixing in equal proportions, but be sure to also try mixes that aren’t equal, so you have a ‘black’ leaning towards a colour.
+You’ll see in the video below the colour bias they can give depending on the mix of colours.

 - Complementary Colours: Blue and orange or dark green and dark red (yellow and purple don’t work as well)